 Instruction on current and emerging technology is offered throughout the semester and upon request.
-Contact Rick Ernest, Online Course Coordinator, at rernest@tcl.edu or 843-525-8317 for more information.
+Contact Rick Ernest, Online Course Coordinator, at rernest@tcl.edu or Sasha Bishop at sbishop@tcl.edu or 843-525-8317 for more information.

 Intellectual Property Rights